Business Management BA (Hons)

 Our Business Management degree is designed to prepare you for a career in any aspect of management and business, equipped to set up your own business or to work as a business advisor.
 It also equips you with those transferable key skills that are required in today’s industry sectors.
-You will have developed skills such as problem-solving, critical analysis, teamwork, giving presentations, report writing and reflective practice, all of which are demanded by top employers.
+You will have developed skills such as problem-solving, resilience, flexibility, critical analysis, teamwork, giving presentations, report writing and reflective practice, all of which are demanded by top employers.

-The Service and Leadership Award is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
+The Service and Leadership Award (SALA) is offered as an extra-curricular programme involving service-based experiences, development of leadership potential and equipping you for a career in a rapidly changing world.
 It enhances your degree, it is something which is complimentary but different and which has a distinct ‘value-added’ component.
 Find out more on our Service and Leadership Award page.

 As part of your degree, you can choose to spend either a semester or a full year of study at one of our partner universities as part of our Study Abroad programme.
 Find out more on our Study Abroad page.

-The tuition fees for 2018/19 are £9,250 for full-time undergraduate courses.
+The tuition fees for the 2024/25 academic year are £9,250 for full-time undergraduate courses.